 The advantage for clients is an opportunity to continue with already existing tools and an option of divided prioritization of bugs.

 The disadvantage is working with more backlogs.
-Product owner loses track of priorities.
+The product owner loses track of priorities.

 Do not ever fix bugs like that!